Ask anything about week 1 lesson and materials and get an answer from a senior Kabbalah instructor.

 Partícipe

-In general, we learn from the lesson on the perception of reality that the external world is a reflection of my own internal world.
-If I’m not corrected, I will see in front of me an uncorrected world with much evil and many people suffering.
+2. We learn from the lesson on the perception of reality that the external world is a reflection of my own internal world.
+If I’m not corrected, I will see in front of me an uncorrected and bad world.
 If I correct myself, I’ll look at the same world and the same people, but now they will appear the opposite.

 It’s like I have these dirty glasses through which I see the whole world as dirty.
 The moment I clean my own glasses, I’ll look at the same world, but now it’s clean and perfect.